Sorry, you need to enable JavaScript to visit this website.

 These differences in taxation could have a big impact on your retirement finances, especially when it comes to how long your retirement nest egg lasts.
 So, it’s a good idea to do some research into state taxation before deciding where you’ll spend your golden years.

-There are currently seven states in which individual income is not subject to tax: Alaska, Florida, Nevada, South Dakota, Texas, Washington and Wyoming.
-In two other states — New Hampshire and Tennessee — only dividends and interest are subject to state taxes.
+There are currently eight states in which individual income is not subject to tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Texas, Washington, and Wyoming.1

-Many states exempt or provide a credit for a portion of pension income — they include:
+Some states may provide a credit or exemption for a portion of pension income.
+Other states do not tax pension income — they include:3

 • Alabama